How to Clean a Shower Head: Practical Guide and Simple Tips

 Steps to follow

-• Using pliers or a wrench (protected with a cloth to avoid scratches), unscrew the shower head.
+• Using pliers or a wrench (protected with a cloth to avoid scratches), unscrew the head of the showerhead.

-• Make sure the water is turned off to prevent flooding.
+• Make sure the water is turned off to avoid flooding.

 2. Soak in a basin